To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 - The 3D printed parts

-In the following, the required individual parts are shown again in the gallery view.
+The individual parts required are shown again in the gallery view below.

-In this example, the 2x5mm magnets are already installed in the designated pockets in the rotor.
+In this example, the 2x5mm magnets are already installed in the pockets provided in the rotor.

-Simply place the magnets in the pockets and close the openings with some glue.
+Simply insert the magnets into the pockets and seal the openings with a little glue.

-The magnet holder holds the 10x5mm cylinder magnet just above the AS5048B sensor.
+The magnet holder holds the 10x5mm cylinder magnet exactly above the AS5048B sensor.
 It is rotatably connected to the wind vane via the M3x50mm screw.
-In this step you should prepare the magnet holder.
+In this step you should already prepare the magnet holder.

-If the screw is difficult to screw in, you should cut the hole clean again with an M3 tap.
+If the screw is difficult to screw in, you should cut the hole cleanly again with an M3 tap.

 Now you can glue the 10×50 cylinder magnet into the holder.

-Caution: Note that this magnet must be a diametrically magnetized magnet.
-Otherwise the AS5048B cannot detect the rotation.
+Attention: Make sure that this magnet is a diametrically magnetized magnet.
+Otherwise the AS5048B cannot detect the rotary movement.

-Before you can continue assembling the rest of the components, you should first prepare them.
+Before you can continue with the assembly of the remaining components, you should first prepare them.
 In this step, the ball bearings are inserted into the 3D printed parts.

-Before you do that, however, you should first free all ball bearings from their bearing grease and replace them with smooth-running machine oil.
-Manufacturers often supply ball bearings coated with bearing grease.
+Before you do this, however, you should first remove the bearing grease from all ball bearings and replace them with smooth-running machine oil.
+Ball bearings are often supplied with bearing grease by the manufacturer.
 This is actually useful to protect the bearing parts from corrosion and to keep them running smoothly.
-Unfortunately, this also increases the initial torque and resistance to rotation.
+Unfortunately, this also increases the initial torque and the rotational resistance.

-In order to keep this as low as possible, you have to remove the sluggish bearing grease.
-So that the bearing is still protected against corrosion afterwards, you should then conserve the bearing with machine oil (as is known from sewing machines, for example).
+To keep this as low as possible, you must remove the sluggish bearing grease.
+To ensure that the bearing is still protected against corrosion afterwards, you should then preserve the bearing with machine oil (as used in sewing machines, for example).

 You can then use the bearings prepared in this way to assemble the bearing.

-You can then insert the other 608 ball bearing into the holder in the wind vane.
+You can then insert the other 608 ball bearing into the holder in the vane.

-This is just a test to see if everything fits properly.
-You then have to remove the bearing from the holder in the wind vane again.
+This is initially just a test to see if everything fits properly.
+You will then have to remove the bearing from the bracket in the vane again.

-At this point you can already fix the bearing with the M2x6 grub screw.
+At this point, you can also fix the bearing in place using the M2x6 grub screw.

 If necessary, you should first recut the thread with an M2 tap.